Seagate/cortx-k8s/README.md

 Once you are done with your debugging session, you can exit the shell session and delete the `cortx-debug` pod.

 **_Note:_** This requires a `kubectl` [minimum version of 1.20](https://kubernetes.io/docs/tasks/tools/#kubectl).

+## Glossary

+For any terms, acronyms, or phrases that are unfamiliar to you as an end-user, please consult the [GLOSSARY](GLOSSARY.md) page for a growing list of definitions and clarifications as needed.

 ## License